-This is without doubt the best time to visit Mykonos island for saving money!
+This is, without a doubt, the best time to visit Mykonos island for saving money!
 You’ll trade diminished crowds and party activity for more personal space on the beaches (the weather is quite nice).
 A big plus is also the cheap prices on accommodation you will be able to find during these months.
 But there’s also a lot less going on, so you need to weigh the pros and cons.
-Also there are no guarantees about gray skies, chiling weather or even some light rain.
-Althoug the last week of April, definitely May and the first three weeks of October, can often surprise visitors with great weather conditions.
+Also, there are no guarantees about gray skies, chilling weather, or even some light rain.
+Although the last week of April, definitely May, and the first three weeks of October can often surprise visitors with great weather conditions.
 Nightlife is still quiet but a few bars in Mykonos Town will be open and have something going on.
 Transportation, food, and drink prices tend not to vary much by season.

 Medium season: June-September

-During medium season, travellers will enjoy great weather, sunny and warm but not hot like July and August.
+During the medium season, travellers will enjoy great weather, sunny and warm but not hot like July and August.
 Most of the shops are open, the day becomes bigger and you can expect light until 8 o’clock in the evening.
 Tourists are around but it’s never crowded and nightlife is thumping.
-Beach parties with DJs start about mid June.
-The last big club events are taking place sometime around end of September.
+Beach parties with DJs start about mid-June.
+The last big club events are taking place sometime around the end of September.
 The prices of the hotels are a bit higher than low season but still in reasonable levels.
-In September is also the best time to Visit Mykonos for it’s Gay-Friendly Life!
+In September is also the best time to visit Mykonos for it’s Gay-Friendly Life!
 Most gay couples prefer this period to visit the island.
-Although Mykonos is well-known for being open minded during the past 40 years and welcomes everyone from the gay community during all months.
+Although Mykonos is well-known for being open-minded during the past 40 years and welcomes everyone from the gay community during all months.

 High season: July-August

 In high season, Mykonos sees nonstop action.
-On July the island is getting really busy but still a little less insane than August.
+In July the island is getting really busy but still a little less insane than August.
 Hot weather, huge beach parties, and Mykonos Town bars are getting crazy and fun.
-Until mid July you may still be able to find accommodation within reasonable rates but as the month is ending, the rates peak with the temperatures.
+Until mid-July, you may still be able to find accommodation within reasonable rates but as the month is ending, the rates peak with the temperatures.

 Off Season: November till March

 November and March are almost like winter!
 Although there’s still a little bit going on in Mykonos Town and you’ll be greeted with discounted rates!
-Weather will be cool but with some good luck and a late-season warm spell it’s possible to swim in early November.
+The weather will be cool but with some good luck and a late-season warm spell, it’s possible to swim in early November.
 Although the beaches will be deserted.

 From December to February the island is very quiet.
 The weather is temperate by northern European standards.
 Sunny days are not unusual but be prepared for plenty of rain, grey skies, and chilly winds.
 Most businesses are closed but there’s always something open to get by.